spryker/spryker-docs/_includes/pbc/all/install-features/202307.0/install-the-shipment-customer-account-management-feature.md

 {% info_block infoBox "Info" %}

-`deliveryContainerClassName`: class name of container delivery form and the address selector.
+`deliveryContainerClassName`: class name of the container delivery form and the address selector.

-`embed.jsAddressClass ~ '__wrapper-billingSameAsShipping'`: container class name for billing same as shipping checkbox.
+`embed.jsAddressClass ~ '__wrapper-billingSameAsShipping'`: container class name for the **billing same as shipping** checkbox.

 {% endinfo_block %}